Sunday, December 23, 2012

 I ran out of carrots and had nothing left for the emu.

 Is that I look of contempt I see on that birdie's face?
+Hopefully, there won't be any karmic backlash to this unintentional slight during the HH100.

 Tuesday, May 8, 2012